Skip Navigation

 Transit-oriented development includes taller buildings that could include up to 1,700 homes and 400,000 square feet of commercial uses, along with public hill climb.

-Narrowing of Terrace St, pedestrian plaza conversion of Jefferson St east of 4th Ave.
+Narrowing of Terrace St, and pedestrian plaza conversion of Jefferson St east of 4th Ave.